Quenched large deviations for Monte Carlo integration with Coulomb gases: Discussion and perspectives

-\paragraph{A fast CLT for linear statistics.} A stronger argument in favor of using Gibbs measures for Monte Carlo integration would be a central limit theorem with a fast rate.
+A stronger argument in favor of using Gibbs measures for Monte Carlo integration would be a central limit theorem with a fast rate.
 While obtaining such a result for the singular Coulomb interaction is notoriously difficult \citep{serfaty_gaussian_2023}, one can reasonably hope that this would be easier for a bounded interaction kernel.